openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

     * - One column identifying the cohort group

-      - You must include one column named "Cohort" to identify the cohort group to which you are assigning each student.
+      - You must include one column named "cohort" to identify the cohort group to which you are assigning each student.

         The specified cohort groups must already exist in Studio.